apache/beam/website/www/site/content/en/get-started/try-beam-playground.md

 - `description` - string field.
 Description of the Beam example/test/kata that will be displayed in Beam Playground.
 - `multifile` - boolean field.
 Specifies if the given example consists of multiple files or not.
 - `pipeline_options` - string field (optional).
 Contains information about pipeline options of the Beam example/test/kata.
 - `default_example` - boolean field (optional).
 Specifies if the given example is default or not.
+If some example is tagged as default it means that this example is shown when its SDK is chosen in Beam Playground.
+  Only one example can be set as a default for each SDK.
 - `context_line` - integer field.
 The line where the main part of the Beam example/test/kata begins.
 - `categories` - list type field.
 Lists categories this example is included into.
 Available categories are listed in